google/WebFundamentals/src/content/en/fundamentals/immersive/index.md

 The immersive web is using JavaScript APIs with a VR headset or a VR-capable device such as a [Daydream headset](/ar/discover/supported-devices) to create a range of 3D experiences in your browser.

-The immersive web includes a spectrum of experiences from complete reality to completely immersive, with various levels of AR in between.
+The immersive web includes a spectrum of experiences from complete reality to completely immersive, with various levels of augmented reality in between.

 ![The immersive web spectrum](/web/fundamentals/immersive/images/immersive-spectrum.png)

 <div class="clearfix"></div>

-## Support and Availability
+## Support and availability

-Visit the [status page](/web/fundamentals/status.md) for details on support and availability.
+Visit the [status and requirements page](/web/fundamentals/status-requirements) for details on support and availability.

+## One API for the spectrum

-## Creating WebVR Content
+## Creating immersive content

 To make WebVR content, you'll need to use new APIs, with existing technologies like [WebGL](https://developer.mozilla.org/en-US/docs/Web/API/WebGL_API/Tutorial) and [Web Audio](https://developer.mozilla.org/en-US/docs/Web/API/Web_Audio_API),